andorvarsanyi/British-Airways-Ratings-Analysis/README.md

 # British Airways Customer Reviews Analysis

+You can find the Tableau visualizations for this analysis [here](https://public.tableau.com/app/profile/andor.varsanyi5689/viz/BritishAirwaysReviews_17290336573510/Dashboard1).

 ## Introduction

 This repository contains a Jupyter notebook that performs an in-depth analysis of British Airways customer reviews.
 The project aims to uncover insights into customer satisfaction, preferences, and trends across various aspects of the airline's service.